+Looking for the best sewing machines for beginners?
 Knowing how to sew is an amazing skill to have.
-If you’re just starting out, you don’t need the fanciest top-of-the-line sewing machine with all the bells and whistles.
+If you’re just starting out, you don’t need the fanciest top-of-the-line machine with all the bells and whistles.
 The best beginner sewing machine will do the job.

 We’re here to help.
-We’ve reviewed dozens of sewing machines to find the absolute best for beginners.
+We’ve reviewed dozens of the best machines for beginners to find the absolute right one for you.
 All the below picks have great performance, are easy to use, and have great reviews.

 Best Beginner Sewing Machines

-Here’s more info on our picks for the best sewing machines for beginners:
+Here’s more info on our picks for the best machines for beginners:

 Forget wasting time and energy threading your machine, the Singer 7258 has an easy top drop in bobbin that makes threading your machine a breeze.
 You’ll also be able to adjust the speed so it won’t go too fast.
 If you make a mistake, there’s a start/stop button that will disengage the machine.

-It can handle most kinds of sewing and quilting projects – even some heavy duty use.
+It can handle most kinds of stitching and quilting projects – even some heavy duty use.

 When you’re first starting to sew, you probably don’t have many accessories.
 Lucky for you, the Brother CS7000i comes with plenty of them – including 10 presser feet, a detachable wide table, and a hard-protective case.